-Although some experts have expressed reservation in including sch III activities in the definition of 'aggregate will cite turnover', there is no other satisfactory reconciliation for inclusion of supply transactions in sch III, especially, entry 1, 7 and 8.
+Although some experts have expressed reservation in including Schedule III activities in the definition of 'aggregate turnover', there is no other satisfactory reconciliation for inclusion of supply transactions in Schedule III, especially, Entries 1, 7 and 8.

-• There is an interesting observation that when exempt supply is first a taxable supply, then for aggregate turnover to include taxable and exempt supplies seems like a double inclusion of exempt supplies.
-Purposive construction leads to be understanding that no such double inclusion is required and it is to be understood as a 'specific inclusion' that aggregate turnover should not be include taxable supplies but should also include taxable supplies that are exempted.
+There is an interesting observation that when exempt supply is first a taxable supply, then for aggregate turnover to include taxable and exempt supplies appear to be a double inclusion of exempt supplies.
+A purposive construction leads to the understanding that no such double inclusion is required and it is to be understood as a 'specific inclusion' that aggregate turnover should not only include taxable supplies but should also include taxable supplies that are exempted.